chris-prener/areal/README.md

 status](https://codecov.io/gh/slu-openGIS/areal/branch/master/graph/badge.svg)](https://codecov.io/github/slu-openGIS/areal?branch=master)
 [![CRAN\_status\_badge](http://www.r-pkg.org/badges/version/areal)](https://cran.r-project.org/package=areal)

-`areal` offers an intuitive toolkit for validating and interpolating spatial data.
-Areal interpolations is the process making estimates about the population features from a source set of polygons to an overlapping but incongruent set of target polygons - is the lack of easy to use tools for completing the processes.
-While methods for implementing various areal interpolation approaches are available outside of the `R` ecosystem (ex - toolboxes in ArcGIS) and within `R` (the `sf` package’s `st_interpolate_aw`) function, `areal` fills a niche by providing additional functionality not available in `sf` while taking advantage of the reproducibility of `R`. `areal` currently implents only areal weighted interpolation, but a roadmap is being developed to add additional interpolation methods as well.
-This will be posted on the package’s website before the initial CRAN release.
+Areal interpolation is the process making estimates about the population features from a source set of polygons to an overlapping but incongruent set of target polygons.
+One challenge with areal interpolation is that, while the processes themselves are well documented, implementing them often involves “reinventing the wheel.”
+Within `R`, the `sf` package does offer a basic interface for areal weighted interpolation (`st_interpolate_aw`).
+The `areal` package is designed to provide a suite of interpolation functions that provide a more full-featured workflow that fits into both modern data management (e.g. `tidyverse`) and spatial data (e.g. `sf`) frameworks.

 ## Installation